White Pony: Composition

 Stylistically, White Pony combines the band's standard alternative metal sound, influenced by bands such as Tool, Faith No More, Nine Inch Nails, and Pink Floyd, with the layered atmospherics of the Cure, specifically their Pornography era.
 It has also been categorized as an art rock and nu metal album, though several critics also acknowledge that the record moved beyond the latter label.
 Metal Hammer likened the album to a metal version of Radiohead's critically acclaimed OK Computer (1997).

-Moreno discussed the lyrics to the original opener for the album, "Feiticeira": "The name Feiticeira is some Portuguese name that I read in a magazine and just liked.
-It's based on the scenario of being taken captive.
-It's completely fictional.
-I want that people who listen to it feel like they are the ones in the situation.
-Because of that I sing it in first person.
-It's up to people to figure out if i'm having fun (with them) or not, even though it sounds a bit eerie".
+Lyrically, much of the album centers around "sex and violence", which Moreno considered "a big part of fucking rock 'n' roll"; he attributed some of that to the band's drug use at the time, noting that while he considers "Digital Bath"―a song about electrocuting a girl in a bathtub―some of his favorite lyrics, he doesn't remember writing them.